SCIENTISTSSabah Immigration Procedures

 – Two photocopies of your local collaborator’s ID card

 After processing, go to pick up your visa at the immigration office.
-Collect a number from window number 1 or 2, wait to be called and then pay a cash only fee of RM90.00 per 3 months on visa (1 year visa= RM360, although always bring more as fees can vary) to the cashier.
+Collect a number from window number 1 or 2, wait to be called and then pay the fee to the cashier.
+Note that your first entry visa will cost more.
 You then need to hand in your passport and your receipt to the next window you’re called to, and a visa sticker will be put into your passport.
 Double check the visa has the correct information before leaving.